iamnaveen93/ai-playground/README.md

 # AI Playground

-A Spring Boot project for learning to build AI agents using the Claude API by Anthropic.
+A Spring Boot project for learning to build AI agents using Claude (Anthropic) and ChatGPT (OpenAI).

 ---